The 7 product dimensions (by Ellen Gottesdiener) help to think to discover product options and create pieces of value.Continue reading →

 - Improved time to deliver (precondition is to deliver chunks of value you are able to implement within a sprint)

 - Less re-work, less waste

 - Improved definition of done

 - Sense of ownership amongst all team members

-And so, we urge you to re-consider any large upfront work (before “construction”), and try to create shared understandings with the whole team.
-That shared understanding will lead to willingness to truly collaborate together within the same sprint.
-In the Lean UX approach you foresee a regular cadence of user tests.
-The aim is to create a “test everything” culture: we test what’s available and given the users’ feedback, we improve (we iterate).
+And so, we urge you to re-consider any extensive upfront work (before “construction”) and try to create shared understandings with the whole team.
+That shared understanding will lead to a willingness to collaborate within the same sprint truly.
+You foresee a regular cadence of user tests in the Lean UX approach.
+The aim is to create a “test everything” culture: we test what’s available, and given the users’ feedback, we improve (we iterate).